42BV/rest-convention/05-pagination-querying.md

 When a get to /cars is performed without specifying a 'make' parameter the set makes is empty.
 If you do put one or more 'make' parameter in your request url the set is filled with those.

-## Combining pagination, querying and sorting ##
+## Combining pagination, filtering and sorting ##
-The parameters to apply pagination, querying and sorting mentioned in the previous sections of this chapter can be combined.
+The parameters to apply pagination, filtering and sorting mentioned in the previous sections of this chapter can be combined.

 For example using the following request: